 - If the original seal of the University envelope is broken, the transcript is no longer considered official.

-Official transcripts are only required if the applicant is presented an offer of admission.
+Official transcripts will be required if the applicant is presented an offer of admission.
 Transcripts are official if:

 - They are sent to the University of Guelph in a sealed University envelope (the applicant can request that the University send us the official documents directly or the student can receive the document and forward it to the University of Guelph unopened).